Tepic Nayarit: TOP Things to Do and See

 It is open from Tuesday to Sunday from 9:00 to 14:00 and from 16:00 to 19:00; admission is free.

-An unmissable visit to do in Tepic Nayarit for those who enjoy history and architecture are the ruins of an old textile factory of the British company Barron & Forbes.
+An unmissable visit to do in Tepic Nayarit for those who enjoy history and architecture is the ruins of an old textile factory of the British company Barron & Forbes.

 This important factory operated for about 90 years until it burned down in 1947.